dhivehi/Kia/README.md

 ### Contributing
 It would probably be nice to have all these akuru+fili audio clips recorded by a Maldivian to get proper pronounciation.
+/dev branch has the resources and adu packer

 ### Acknowledgements
 Google and stackoverflow for their continuous support.